kubernauts/tk8-addon-jenkins/Readme.md

 ```

 Then you can provide the main.yml with your addon components.
-Also it is possible to add a main.sh file wich runs befor the main.yml is applyed to the cluster.
+Also it is possible to add a main.sh file which runs before the main.yml is applied to the cluster.
 So you can do some more stuff or generate a main.yml from subfolder yaml files.

 To get more support join us on [Slack](https://kubernauts-slack-join.herokuapp.com)